 GeneCards Summary for OAZ3 Gene

 OAZ3 (Ornithine Decarboxylase Antizyme 3) is a Protein Coding gene.
-Diseases associated with OAZ3 include infertility and male infertility.
-Among its related pathways are Metabolism and Metabolism of amino acids and derivatives.
-GO annotations related to this gene include ornithine decarboxylase inhibitor activity.
-An important paralog of this gene is OAZ2.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity and ornithine decarboxylase inhibitor activity.
+An important paralog of this gene is OAZ1.

 UniProtKB/Swiss-Prot for OAZ3 Gene

-Ornithine decarboxylase (ODC) antizyme protein that negatively regulates ODC activity and intracellular polyamine biosynthesis and uptake by binding to ODC1 without promoting its degradation (PubMed:17900240).
+Ornithine decarboxylase (ODC) antizyme protein that negatively regulates ODC activity and intracellular polyamine biosynthesis and uptake in response to increased intracellular polyamine levels.
+Binds to ODC monomers, inhibiting the assembly of the functional ODC homodimers.
+Does not target the ODC monomers for degradation, which allows a protein synthesis-independent restoration of ODC activity (PubMed:17900240).
 Stabilizes AZIN2 by interfering with its ubiquitination.
 Involved in the translocation of AZNI2 from ER-Golgi intermediate compartment (ERGIC) to the cytosol.
-Probably plays a key role in spermatogenesis by regulating the intracellular concentration of polyamines in haploid germ cells.
+Probably plays a key role in spermatogenesis by regulating the intracellular concentration of polyamines in haploid germ cells (By similarity).